AsgNie/RiVIS/ReadMe.md

 - [x] CLI support for progame usage.
 - [x] CLI support for verbosity + debug prints to console while executing simulator,
-- [ ] Debug information on simulator error, e.g. `fwrite` failure, or on reading unknown instruction.
+- [x] Debug information on simulator error, e.g. `fwrite` failure, or on reading unknown instruction.
 - [x] CLI support for a "copy" argument, that overwrites program behaviour to copy input file to output file.
 Useable for testing file read/write implementation.
+- [x] Automated unit tests.
-- [ ] Automated tests via a makefile.
+- [ ] Automated system tests of binary programs with known results.
 - [ ] Refactor simulator implementation to emulate a datapath.
 - [ ] Expand simulator implementation to have realistic control path.
 - [ ] Expand simulator implementation to a 5 stage pipelined processor.
-- [ ] Add CLI option to single step processor + support for intercepting keyboard inputs while executing.
+- [ ] Add CLI option to single step simulation.
 - [ ] Expose processor states to be available in main().
 - [ ] Implement an ASCII UI that displays processor state.